No. 453 Squadron RAAF: Malaya and Singapore

 No. 453 Squadron was raised as an Article XV squadron under the terms of the Empire Air Training Scheme, at Bankstown, New South Wales, on 23 May 1941.
 It was deployed to Singapore in August 1941, as fears of war with Japan increased.
 No. 453 Squadron, along with No. 21 Squadron RAAF, No. 243 Squadron RAF and No. 488 Squadron RNZAF, converted to Brewster F2A Buffalo fighters, which proved to be poorly built, unreliable and unpopular with the pilots.
 The squadron was initially deployed to Sembawang.

 When the Japanese invasion of Malaya began on 8 December (7 December in the Western Hemisphere, coinciding with the attack on Pearl Harbor), the commanding officer of No. 453 Squadron, Squadron Leader William Harper was visiting Australia.
 A British officer, Flight Lieutenant Tim Vigors of No. 243 Squadron RAF, was attached to No. 453 Squadron as acting commanding officer.

 The squadron was ordered to provide air cover for the two British battleships making up Admiral Tom Phillips' Force Z: Repulse and Prince of Wales.
-However, Phillips' actions, including a resistance to liaise with the Allied air forces, exposed the battleships to a Japanese air attack that occurred on 10 December.
-The acting commanding officer of No. 453 Squadron was not notified of the location of Force Z until an hour after the Japanese attack had begun.
+However, Phillips' actions, including a resistance to liaise with the Allied air forces (see Force Z#Air cover), exposed the battleships to a Japanese air attack that occurred on 10 December.
+Tim Vigors, the acting commanding officer of No. 453 Squadron was not notified of the location of Force Z until an hour after the Japanese attack had begun.
 Repulse and Prince of Wales were both sunk.
 Three days later, the squadron's 16 aircraft were ordered to move to Ipoh; during the move, three aircraft were lost as a result of accidents.
 On arrival, the squadron was "scrambled" to defend the airfield against a Japanese bomber attack and in the ensuing dogfight, five Japanese aircraft were destroyed.
 The following day, the squadron was again scrambled to defend its airbase against a large formation of 40 Japanese fighters; three Japanese aircraft were shot down for the loss of one aircraft in the air, and several on the ground.
 After this, No. 453 Squadron moved to Kuala Lumpur where they received a batch of replacement aircraft.